Applied Optics Group

 School of Physics and Astronomy

-We are part of the School of Physics and Astronomy in the Division of Natural Sciences at the University of Kent.
-Our labs are in the Photonics Centre on the Canterbury Campus in South East England, around one hour from central London by train.
+We are part of the School of Physics and Astronomy at the University of Kent, and are based in the Photonics Centre on the Canterbury Campus in South East England, around one hour from central London by train.
+Our facilities include a suite of optics labs, workshop and a clean air room.

 There is a long history of research in biomedical optics in the AOG; the group was the first to acquire en face optical coherence tomography (OCT) images from the retina and we developed the first combined optical coherence tomography/scanning laser ophthalmoscope (OCT/SLO).

 Technology developed within the AOG has been protected by 17 patents and reported in over 150 journal papers and conference presentations since 2010.
-We have been supported by over £7M in grant funding in the last ten years, from sources including EPSRC, BBSRC, NIHR, ERC, EC, Innovate UK, and the Leverhulme Trust.
+We have been supported by over £10M in funding in the last few years, from sources including the UKRI, NIHR, the EU, the Royal Society and industry.
 We collaborate extensively with clinicians and industry around the world to translate our work.

 For MSc and PhD projects and postdoc vacancies, please see our joining page, and for the latest news, see our news page or follow us on Twitter.